miyako/4d-plugin-extract/README.md

 The sample `.docx` file has `835` semantic chunks, or paragraphs.
 The total number of tokens is `18776`.

 A decoder-only model can generate `1` embedding for the entire document in `116.023` seconds if the model and graph are not fully loaded in memory.
+It is important to not offload to the GPU unless you have plenty of memory (`40GB` or more).

 This strategy prioritises speed over relevance.
 The same decoder-only model can generate `1` embedding for each of the `835` semantic chunks, or  `84` embeddings with up to `100` chunks each in about the same time.
 It is more efficient to create `1` embedding for the whole document.

 An encoder-only model can generate `84` embeddings with up to `100` chunks each in `3.886` seconds, or `1` embedding for each of the `835` semantic chunks in `6.107` seconds.
 Smaller chnuks are faster to process but results is more embeddings will less context.
 You need to strike the right balance between speed and relevance.